More Secure 2.0 Act Provisions Are Coming

 Also starting last year, the legislation permitted employers' vested contributions to go to Roth-style accounts instead of pretax traditional accounts.
 Another key change allows employers to provide de minimis incentives to employees for participating in retirement plans, such as gift cards or other small rewards.

-More recently, provisions in the Secure 2.0 Act that took effect in January 2024 require higher earners with wages above $145,000 to direct any “catch up” contributions to Roth-style accounts.
-Also through the Secure 2.0 Act, Congress rolled out a new pathway for employers to match their employees’ student loan repayments with retirement account contributions.
+Starting in 2026, provisions in the Secure 2.0 Act that were delayed by the IRS require higher earners with wages above $145,000 to direct any "catch up" contributions to Roth-style accounts.
+Also through the Secure 2.0 Act, Congress rolled out a new pathway for employers to match their employees' student loan repayments with retirement account contributions.

 "As the Secure 2.0 Act is wide-ranging in its scope, planners must remind clients of the many retirement-related obligations imposed by the act and key provisions that first go into effect [this year] and beyond," the researchers write.
 "Complying with and taking advantage of its provisions is a genuine and current challenge for clients and their advisors."